It’s not easy to generate meaningful responses from cold emails. More often than not, they go unnoticed in your prospects’ crowded inboxes.

 As for exclamation points, the results are similar:

-Emails without exclamation marks did get a slightly higher average reply rate emails with exclamation marks.
+Emails without exclamation marks did get a slightly higher average reply rate than emails with exclamation marks.

 If you’re not sure, A/B test your campaigns to find out which tone of voice is the most successful with your audience.